 Every applicant is strongly encouraged to submit a sketch plan to the Township for informal discussion of the proposed subdivision or land development.
 Where a sketch plan is submitted, the applicant is further encouraged to undertake the following initial steps prior to the preparation and submission of the sketch plan.
-Where a sketch plan is not submitted, or where the applicant chooses not to undertake the steps described in this Section prior to submission of the sketch plan, these steps shall be required as part of the preliminary plan submission and review process.
+Where a sketch plan is not submitted, or where the applicant chooses not to undertake the steps described in this section prior to submission of the sketch plan, these steps shall be required as part of the preliminary plan submission and review process for a major subdivision or any land development proposal and may be required by the Township as part of the final plan submission and review process for any minor subdivision proposal.

-A. Pre-Application Meeting.
-A pre-application meeting shall be held between the applicant and the Township Engineer to introduce the applicant to the Township's zoning and subdivision/land development regulations and procedures, to discuss the applicant's objectives, to appraise the applicant of the availability of natural features information from the Township, and to schedule a site inspection and plan submissions, as described below.
+1. Pre-Application Meeting.
+A pre-application meeting shall be held between the applicant and the Township Engineer to introduce the applicant to the Township's zoning and subdivision/land development regulations and procedures, to discuss the applicant's objectives, to appraise the applicant of the availability of natural features information from the Town ship, and to schedule a site inspection and plan submissions, as described below.

-B. Site Inspection.
+2. Site Inspection.

-(1) The applicant, the Township Engineer and at least one other member of the Township Planning Commission shall arrange and conduct a site inspection of the property.
+- A. The applicant, the Township Engineer and at least one other member of the Township Planning Commission shall arrange and conduct a site inspection of the property.
 Other Township representatives may be involved, as deemed appropriate by the Township and/or as requested by the applicant.
-The purpose of the site inspection is to familiarize Township officials with the property's existing conditions and special features, to identify potential site design issues, and to provide an informal opportunity to discuss site design concepts, including the general layout of designated open space lands (if applicable), potential locations for proposed buildings, and proposed street alignments.

-(2) The applicant is strongly encouraged to distribute copies of an existing resources and site analysis plan, prepared in accordance with the standards in §2-403.D, prior to or at the on-site meeting.

-(3) Comments by Township representatives shall be interpreted as being suggestive only.
-It shall be understood by all parties that no formal recommendations can be offered and no official decisions can be made at the site inspection.

-C. Summary of Site Inspection Findings.
-Following the site inspection and prior to the submission of a plan, the applicant shall have the opportunity to meet with the Planning Commission to discuss the findings of the site inspection for purposes of developing a mutual understanding on the general approach to subdividing and/or developing the tract.
+The purpose of the site inspection is to familiarize Township officials with the property's existing conditions and special features, to identify potential site design issues, and to provide an informal opportunity to discuss site design concepts, including the general layout of designated open space lands (if applicable), potential locations for proposed buildings, and proposed street alignments. - B. The applicant is strongly encouraged to distribute copies of an existing resources and site analysis plan, prepared in accordance with the standards in §2-403.D., prior to or at the on-site meeting. - C. Comments by Township representatives shall be interpreted as being suggestive only.
+It shall be understood by all parties that no formal recommendations can be offered, and no official decisions can be made at the site inspection. - 3.
+Pre-Plan Submission Conference.
+Following the site inspection and prior to the submission of a plan, the applicant shall have the opportunity to meet with the Planning Commission to discuss the e findings of the site inspection for purposes of developing a mutual understanding on the general approach to subdividing and/or developing the tract.
 At the discretion of the Planning Commission, this conference may be combined with the site inspection.
 A written summary of the site inspection findings and subsequent discussions shall be prepared by the Township.
 Such a summary shall be submitted to the applicant, who will be encouraged to express concurrence or discuss its findings with the Planning Commission prior to the preparation of any plan.
 A copy of the written summary shall be submitted to the Board.